Best Forex Trading Platform Singapore 2023

 XTB is a global Forex and CFD broker with offices in Warsaw and London.
 They are regulated by both the FCA and CySEC, as well as some lower-tier authorities.

 Their commission structure is competitive with any other retail broker.
-They also offer a $0 minimum deposit to open accounts.
+The minimum deposit is $0 to open a forex trading account.

 ProsCons